 This event, open to the public, will help provide data on the fall migration of this unique and well-known butterfly.

-Participants should check in at the parking lot behind Shirley Baker Commons, where butterfly nets can be checked out to capture monarchs.
+Participants should bring a butterfly net if they have one.
+Check in at the parking lot behind Shirley Baker Commons, where butterfly nets can be checked out to capture monarchs.
 Turn into the driveway/parking lot across College Drive from the main entrance to the college.
 Travel to the top of the hill and park.
-In case of cloudy or rainy weather, the event will be cancelled.
+In case of cloudy, windy, or rainy weather, the event will be cancelled.

 Contact Kirk Larsen, Luther professor of biology, with questions at [email protected].